CallMeSoumya2063/MineDraco/README.md

 # draco-injector-script
-A user friendly bash script that automates the whole process of patching using "Draco injector"
+A user friendly bash script for Termux that automates the whole process of patching using "Draco injector"